Adjunct Research Professor, PhD Graduate, Instructor

-Mary Bartram has extensive experience in mental health policy development with federal and territorial governments, indigenous organizations and NGOs, including as the Director, Mental Health Strategy with the Mental Health Commission of Canada and as an independent consultant.
-Mary completed her PhD at the School of Public Policy and Administration at Carleton University in 2017, and is currently a Postdoctoral Researcher at McGill University.
-She is an RSW and holds an MSc in Family Therapy from Purdue University.
+Mary Bartram has led mental health and substance use policy development and implementation with federal and territorial governments, Indigenous organizations and NGOs.
+Mary is the Policy Director with the Mental Health Commission of Canada and teaches courses in public policy at Carleton University, including a graduate seminar on mental health and substance us policy.
+She completed her PhD at the School of Public Policy and Administration at Carleton University in 2017 and postdoctoral research at McGill University and the University of Ottawa.
+Mary is an RSW and holds an MSc in Family Therapy from Purdue University.

 Bartram, M. (2020).
 Government structure, service system design, and equity in access to psychotherapy in Australia, the United Kingdom, and Canada.
 Canadian Journal of Community Mental Health, 39(2), 11-23.